persalys/persalys/python/doc/examples/examples.rst

 the pavement
 :math:`[28350160, 42414817] \times [20166.601, 47021.278] \times [250.5, 259.5] \times [342.97477, 441.26225]`.

-Click on **Evaluate** in the context menu of the design of experiment item.
+Click on **Evaluate** in the context menu of the design of experiments item.
 Click on the **Finish** button of the window which appears.

 .. image:: doe_eval_wizard.png